ITU-BDSA2025-GROUP9/Chirp/docs/report.md

 _Chirp!_ application, starting from a non-authorized user and ending with an authorized user.

 The first diagram shows what a user can do when they are _not logged in_.
-In this state, the user can view the public timeline, view the private timelines of other users by clicking on their usernames or decide to authenticate by viewing the login or register page.
+In this state, the user can view the public timeline, view the timelines of other users by clicking on their usernames or decide to authenticate by viewing the login or register page.

 ![UML activity diagram illustrating the user journey of a non-authorized user through _Chirp!_](Images/user_activity_nonauthorized.png)